jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * Removed "value" and "hreflang" explanations from the "Geofeed Link" section.
 Further, clarified the "zero or more" cardinality of Geofeed link objects.
 * Updated the "Redaction" section for the new redacted name of type "geofeed links".
+Further, updated the reference for the RDAP Redaction draft to its new RFC.
+* Added URLs for various IANA registries.

 {backmatter}